jab/bidict/docs/intro.rst

 (for example, when attempting to set a new key to an existing value) exactly as you intend.

 Additional Functionality
 ------------------------

-Besides the standard :class:`bidict.bidict` class, the :mod:`bidict` package provides other bidirectional map variants, as well as some utilities for working with them and related objects:
+Besides the standard :class:`bidict.bidict` type, the :mod:`bidict` module provides other bidirectional map variants:

-- :class:`bidict.BidirectionalMapping`
-- :func:`bidict.namedbidict`
-- :class:`bidict.frozenbidict`
-- :class:`bidict.OrderedBidict`
-- :class:`bidict.FrozenOrderedBidict`
+- :class:`~bidict.frozenbidict`
-- :class:`bidict.inverted`
+- :class:`~bidict.OrderedBidict`
-- :class:`bidict.pairs`
+- :class:`~bidict.FrozenOrderedBidict`
+- :func:`~bidict.namedbidict` – custom bidict type factory function

-These and other provided functionality are covered in later sections.
+Additional functionality is covered in later sections.

-But first let's proceed to :ref:`basic-usage`.
+But first let's proceed to :doc:`basic-usage`.